 Autumn in Portland is soft and rainy.
-Foggy.
+Catlike foggy.
 And slow to frost.
 The scents of Ponderosa pine and red cedar infuse our morning walk with a woodsy familiarity my New England soul craves, as yellow willow leaves flutter earthward, dreamlike, cinematic.

 And best of all, it is finally time- for pumpkin lovers everywhere- to fill the pantry shelves with tins of our favorite curcurbit.
 Because, Dear Reader... it's time to bake.
 And I have a fabulous, flavorful, autumn-worthy gluten-free pumpkin bread recipe for you.